Council of Three Fires: Origin

 Though the Three Fires had several meeting places, Michilimackinac became the preferred meeting place due to its central location.
 From this place, the Council met for military and political purposes.
-From this site, the Council maintained relations with fellow Anishinaabeg nations, the Shawanoe/Shawnoo (Shawnee), the Ozaagii (Sauk), Odagaamii (Meskwaki), Omanoominii (Menominee), Wiinibiigoo (Ho-Chunk), Naadawe (Iroquois Confederacy), Nii'inaawi-Naadawe (Wyandot), and Naadawensiw (Sioux).
-Here, they also maintained relations with the Wemitigoozhi (Frenchmen), Zhaaganaashi (Englishmen) and the Gichi-mookomaanag (the Americans).
+From this site, the Council maintained relations with neighboring tribes, including Shawnee, Ozaagii (Sauk), Odagaamii (Meskwaki), Omanoominii (Menominee), Wiinibiigoo (Ho-Chunk), Naadawe (Haudenosaunee Confederacy), Nii'inaawi-Naadawe (Wyandot), and Naadawensiw (Dakota).
+Upon contact, they also maintained relations with the Wemitigoozhi (French), Zhaaganaashi (English) and the Gichi-mookomaanag (the Americans).

-Through the totem-system and promotion of trade, the Council generally had a peaceful existence with its neighbours.
+Through the totem-system and promotion of trade, the Council generally maintained a peaceful existence with its neighbors.
 However, occasional unresolved disputes erupted into wars.
-Under these conditions, the Council notably fought against the Iroquois Confederacy and the Sioux.
+Under these conditions, the Council notably fought against the Haudenosaunee and the Dakota.
 During the French and Indian War and Pontiac's War, the Council fought against Great Britain; and during the Northwest Indian War and the War of 1812, they fought against the United States.
 After the formation of the United States of America in 1776, the Council became the core member of the Western Lakes Confederacy (also known as "Great Lakes Confederacy"), joined with the Wyandots, Algonquins, Nipissing, Sacs, Meskwaki and others.